 The PNG-24 can display millions of colours and also utilise alpha transparency ranging from fully opaque to completely transparent which the GIF, 8-bit PNG and JPEG cannot.
 However, file sizes will be larger than the other file types so download times are longer.
 The benefit though is an image with no compression and pin sharp quality that can use varying levels of transparency.

-In these examples, in the first image we have a copy of the Pixels Ink logo saved as a PNG with no transparency applied and placed over the top of a flower image.
-In the second image, the logo has been saved with transparency applied and you can now see through what used to be opaque white areas through to the image below.
+In these examples, the first image has a copy of the Pixels Ink logo saved as a PNG with no transparency applied and placed over the top of a polygon background.
+In the second image, the logo has been saved with transparency applied and you can now see through what used to be opaque white areas through to the background below.